OffchainLabs/community-helm-charts/charts/nitro/README.md

 `node.data-availability.rest-aggregator.sync-to-storage.eager-lower-bound-block` | uint                    when eagerly syncing, start indexing forward from this L1 block.
 Only used if there is no sync state | None
 `node.data-availability.rest-aggregator.sync-to-storage.ignore-write-errors` | log only on failures to write when syncing; otherwise treat it as an error | `true`
 `node.data-availability.rest-aggregator.sync-to-storage.parent-chain-blocks-per-read` | uint               when eagerly syncing, max l1 blocks to read per poll | `100`
-`node.data-availability.rest-aggregator.sync-to-storage.retention-period` | duration                       period to request storage to retain synced data (default 360h0Version: v3.6.0-fc07dd2, time: 2025-04-28T12:07:19+02:00 | None
+`node.data-availability.rest-aggregator.sync-to-storage.retention-period` | duration                       period to request storage to retain synced data | `360h0m0s`
 `node.data-availability.rest-aggregator.sync-to-storage.state-dir` | string                                directory to store the sync state in, ie the block number currently synced up to, so that we don't sync from scratch each time | None
 `node.data-availability.rest-aggregator.sync-to-storage.sync-expired-data` | sync even data that is expired; needed for mirror configuration | `true`
 `node.data-availability.rest-aggregator.urls` | strings                                                    list of URLs including 'http://' or 'https://' prefixes and port numbers to REST DAS endpoints; additive with the online-url-list option | None